Ammar9044/Analyzing-Patient-Readmission-Drivers-with-SQL/README.md

 ---

+## About the Dataset & Tools
+This project uses a publicly available dataset from Kaggle (find it here), containing 10 years of hospital encounter data (1999–2008) from 130 U.S. hospitals.
+It includes over 100,000 anonymized records of patients with diabetes, capturing demographics, lab results, medications, length of stay, and outcomes.

+---

 ## Key Questions: An SQL-Driven Inquiry
 1. Readmission Analysis by Demographics
 - Which patient age groups and genders are most frequently readmitted?